Lupin the 3rd Part I: Production and broadcast

-The series was broadcast on Yomiuri Television between October 24, 1971 and March 26, 1972.
+The series was broadcast on Yomiuri TV between October 24, 1971 and March 26, 1972.
 Early ratings for the series were poor; after the broadcast of the second episode, Ōsumi was asked to make changes to the series in the hopes of broadening its appeal; after refusing to do so, he was fired from his directorial duties.
-Hayao Miyazaki and Isao Takahata had recently moved from Toei to Tokyo Movie in order to begin pre-production on an adaptation of Pippi Longstocking.
+Hayao Miyazaki and Isao Takahata had recently moved from Toei Animation to Tokyo Movie in order to begin pre-production on an adaptation of Pippi Longstocking.
 When that work was cancelled, they were chosen as replacements for Ōsumi by Otsuka, who had previously worked with them at Toei.
 Episodes produced following Ōsumi's departure either did not provide a directorial credit, or were credited to "A Production's Team of Directors" in place of Miyazaki and Takahata.
 Due to the production schedule of the series, many episodes are a mix of influences between Ōsumi, Takahata and Miyazaki.
 Episode 9 was the final episode that Ōsumi had full creative control of.
 Unlike Ōsumi, Miyazaki and Takahata agreed to make several changes to the series, many of which were based on their own perspectives regarding the source material.
 They immediately set out to remove what they perceived as a sense of "apathy" from the series, which they felt was also evident in society.
 To achieve this, they gave the characters a more positive outlook: Lupin would become "happy-go-lucky" and "upbeat", Jigen would be "a friendly, cheery fellow", while Fujiko's "cheap eroticism" was removed and Goemon's anachronistic nature was used for occasional comic relief.
 These changes lead to a lack of unity in the visuals and a "duality".
 The music for the series was composed by Takeo Yamashita, with many songs being performed by Charlie Kosei.

 Lupin the Third Part I is noted to be the first animated series created in Japan to target an adult audience with an emphasis on mature, complex characters and storylines.
 It also frequently placed an emphasis on realism, with attention to details of vehicles, weapons and consumer items (which were only approximated in the manga) being a cornerstone of Otsuka's animation style.
 Previously, all Japanese animated series were family-friendly.
 The first episode of the series ("Is Lupin Burning...?!") is also noted for being the first animated work in the Lupin canon to execute what Reed Nelson describes as the "Lupin-Formula", a series of plot elements that would frequently be revisited through future instalments in the franchise.
 These elements include: